geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.14.0 (2018-03-25) =
+- Added a loading indicator on the submit button
+- Added a ".glsr-loading" class to the form when submitting

 = 2.13.3 (2018-03-14) =
 - Fixed custom post_status labels